vbvr/AppleModemScript-sublime/docs/DialupServerGuide.md

 * For editing from within Mac OS:

-  * Go to `:Macintosh HD:System Folder:Extensions:Modem Scripts` and duplicate the script you want to edit into another folder.
+  * Go to `Macintosh HD:System Folder:Extensions:Modem Scripts` and duplicate the script you want to edit into another folder.
   * Open the duplicate file in your text editor.
 Since Mac OS sees the file as a modem script, you might need to do this through `File -> Open` and set Show to `Any file`